reesamu/Innovation-Summit-2025/docs/index.md

 * Community and collaboration

 ## Who Should Attend?
 The **2025 ESIIL Innovation Summit** aims to bring together a diverse group of participants passionate about leveraging big data to enhance our understanding of environmental tipping points and transformations.
 The Summit will focus on identifying opportunities for data synthesis, exploring the cutting-edge capabilities of ESIIL’s cyberinfrastructure, and fostering innovative solutions through collaborative, inclusive teams.
-Whether your expertise lies in ecosystem science, policy development, or community engagement, this event will offer valuable insights and the chance to collaborate with others from a variety of sectors and backgrounds.
+Whether your expertise lies in environmental science, policy development, or community engagement, this event will offer valuable insights and the chance to collaborate with others from a variety of sectors and backgrounds.
 We encourage applications from individuals across all career stages and disciplines.
 Applications are due by January 31, 2025, and participants will be selected through a review process.

 **Registration:** Accepted applicants will be notified via email by mid-February and will be required to confirm their attendance to the event within one week of acceptance.